 Secondary endpoints included the assessment of patient-reported global health status, role and physical function, and treatment symptoms using the EORTC QLQ-C30 and EORTC QLQ-BR23 questionnaires.
 In the analyses of patient-reported outcomes, a 10-point difference was considered clinically meaningful.

 Patients’ physical function, global health status and diarrhoea scores showed a clinically meaningful change during chemotherapy in both treatment arms.
-The mean decrease from baseline at that time for physical function was -10.7 (95% CI-11.4, -10.0) in the Perjeta arm and -10.6 (95% CI -11.4, -9.9) in the placebo arm; global health status was -11.2 (95% CI -12.2, -10.2) in the Perjeta arm and -10.2 (95% CI -11.1,-9.2) in the placebo arm.
-Change in diarrhoea symptoms increased to +22.3 (95% CI 21.0, 23.6) in the Perjeta arm versus +9.2 (95% CI 8.2, 10.2) in the placebo arm.
+The mean decrease from baseline at that time for physical function was -10.7 (95% CI-11.4; -10.0) in the Perjeta arm and -10.6 (95% CI -11.4; -9.9) in the placebo arm; global health status was -11.2 (95% CI -12.2; -10.2) in the Perjeta arm and -10.2 (95% CI -11.1;-9.2) in the placebo arm.
+Change in diarrhoea symptoms increased to +22.3 (95% CI 21.0; 23.6) in the Perjeta arm versus +9.2 (95% CI 8.2; 10.2) in the placebo arm.

 Thereafter in both arms physical function and global health status scores returned to baseline levels during targeted treatment.
 Diarrhoea symptoms returned to baseline after HER2 therapy in the Perjeta-arm.
 The addition of Perjeta to trastuzumab plus chemotherapy did not affect patients’ overall role function over the course of the study.